 But rather than running these facilities themselves, management has opted to lease out their assets to operators.
 That results in steady rental income without doing the low-margin work of caring for patients.

 This has created quite the income stream.
-Today Omega pays out a quarterly distribution of $0.66 per unit, which comes out to an annual yield of nearly seven percent.
-And given the growing number of seniors looking for care, I suspect this payout will grow substantially in the years ahead.
+Today, Omega pays out a quarterly distribution of $0.66 per unit, which comes out to an annual yield of nearly seven percent.
+Given the growing number of seniors looking for care, I suspect that this payout will grow substantially in the years ahead.